spectrocloud/librarium/content/docs/12-enterprise-version/06-air-gap-repo.md

   <WarningBox>

-  You must download the three following resources.
-The credentials and download URL will be provided to you by the support team.
+  You must download the following three resources.
+Our support team will provide you with the credentials and download URL.
   Click on each tab to learn more about each resource and steps for downloading.

   </WarningBox>